Scott Warnock, PhD

 - PhD, English, Temple University, 2002

-I am an associate professor of English and Director of the Writing Center and Writing Across the Curriculum.
+I am an associate professor of English and Director of the University Writing Program.
 I teach first-year writing and courses such as Writing in Cyberspace, The Literature of Business, and The Peer Reader in Context.
 My research interests focus on uses of technology in writing instruction, particularly how learning technologies can help student writers and facilitate better methods for faculty to respond to student work.
 I am the author of Teaching Writing Online: How and Why and numerous book chapters and articles.
-I have spoken about teaching and technology issues and opportunities at many national conferences, and I am Co-Chair of the Conference on College Composition and Communication Committee for Best Practices in Online Writing Instruction.
+I have spoken about teaching and technology issues and opportunities at many institutions and conferences, and I was Co-Chair of the Conference on College Composition and Communication Committee for Effective Practices in Online Writing Instruction from 2011 to 2016 and am currently Vice President of the Global Society for Online Literacy Educators.
 I was co-founder of Subjective Metrics, Inc. a company created to develop Waypoint writing assessment and peer review software.
-I also maintain two blogs, one about online writing instruction at onlinewritingteacher.blogspot.com and “Virtual Children” at http://whenfallsthecoliseum.com/category/blood/virtual-children/.
+I also maintain two blogs, one about online writing instruction at onlinewritingteacher.blogspot.com and “Virtual Children” at whenfallsthecoliseum.com/category/blood/virtual-children/.

 - Warnock, Scott.
 “Interrogating Online Writing Instruction.”
 Learning and Teaching Writing Online: Strategies for Success.
 Studies in Writing.
 Vol. 29.
 Series Ed.
 Gert Rijlaarsdam & Volume Editors Mary Deane & Teresa Guasch.
 Leiden, The Netherlands: Brill, 2015.
 178-87.

 - Warnock, Scott.
 “WPA-CompPile Bibliography no. 21: Studies Comparing Outcomes Among Onsite, Hybrid, and Fully-Online Writing Courses.”
-WPA-CompPile Research Bibliographies April 2013. http://comppile.org/wpa/bibliographies/.
+WPA-CompPile Research Bibliographies April 2013. comppile.org/wpa/bibliographies/.
 Web.

 - Teaching Writing Online: How and Why.
 Urbana, IL: NCTE, 2009.